WE ARE ACCEPTING CLAIMS ARISING OUT OF THE PORSCHE EMISSIONS SCANDAL WHICH IS SEPARATE TO THE ONGOING HIGH COURT ACTION AGAINST VW

 No Win, No Fee Action For Porsche Emissions Scandal Claims

 As expert consumer action lawyers, we are committed to access to justice.
-With our No Win, No Fee arrangement, we will not ask you to make any payment towards our legal fees unless we win or settle your case successfully, subject to compliance with our Terms and Conditions.
+With our No Win, No Fee arrangement, we will not ask you to make any payment towards our legal fees unless we win or settle your case successfully, subject to your compliance with our Terms and Conditions.

-We are investigating the most appropriate causes of action, but we consider, based upon information currently available, that claims for owners affected by the Porsche emissions recall will likely include one or more of the following:
+We are investigating the most appropriate causes of action, but we consider, based upon information currently available, that claims for owners affected by the Porsche diesel emissions recall will likely include one or more of the following:

 - Breach of contract against the dealership and / or against the manufacturer financier;